Communist bandit: History

-"Desrroy the Red bandits", a slogan on a gate in Japanese-occupied Datong.
+"Destroy the Red bandits", a slogan on a gate in Japanese-occupied Datong.

 The term of "Communist bandits" to describe the Chinese Communist Party during the Chinese Civil War between the Nationalists and the Communists.
 When the Imperial Japanese Army occupied parts of China during the Second Sino-Japanese War, the Japanese occupation authorities used the term "Red bandits" and "Communist bandits".
 On July 15, 1947, Document 0744 ordered the CCP and its forces to be called "Communist bandits" as a form of rectification of names, to the exclusion of all other terms, such as "Red bandits" (in Chinese 赤匪).
 Along with the term fei, the term was used in official documents to describe the authorities established on Mainland China and their agencies, and in several slogans such as "Fight against Communist Bandit's Animalistic Life".
 In the 1980s, the term was replaced by "Chinese Communist Authorities".

-The term is used today as an insult against the PRC, their sympathizers or just Chinese mainlanders, particularly by Taiwanese independentists and Republic of China supporters.
 In 1996, Microsoft halted sales of its Windows 95 operating system in mainland China due to discoveries that it contained the term in Chinese-language input method software bundled with the operating system following police raids on computer stores.
 In addition, the term is also used towards non-Chinese communists or communist-governed countries, such as Yuenán gòngfei (越南共匪, directed at Communist Party of Vietnam or Viet Cong and the Vietnamese people), or Běihán gòngfei (北韓共匪, directed at Workers' Party of Korea and the North Koreans).

 In May 2020, it became known that YouTube had been deleting any use of the term since October 2019.
-Comments containing the phrase would disappear without a given reason shortly after being posted.
+Posted comments containing the phrase would shortly disappear without a reason being given.
 Alphabet, owner of YouTube, said the removal of such comments was "an error".